sathvikkurap/proof-verification-helper/README.md

 ### AI Suggestions

-The application uses an intelligent rule-based suggestion system that analyzes your proof code and provides context-aware recommendations.
-This system is:
-- **100% Free** - No API keys or external services required
+The application uses an **intelligent hybrid AI system**:

+1. **Auto-Detects Ollama** (if installed):
+   - Uses local LLM for better suggestions
+   - 100% free, private, and offline
+   - Automatically enabled if Ollama is running
+   - No configuration needed!

+2. **Rule-Based Fallback**:
+   - Always works, even without Ollama
-- **High Quality** - Uses Lean 4 knowledge base and pattern matching
+   - High-quality suggestions using Lean 4 knowledge base
-- **Context-Aware** - Analyzes proof structure, errors, and goals
-- **Always Available** - Works offline and doesn't require internet
+   - Instant responses
+   - Perfect for non-technical users

+**For best results (optional):**
+- Install Ollama: `brew install ollama` (or download from ollama.com)
+- Pull a model: `ollama pull llama3.2`
+- Start Ollama: `ollama serve`
+- The app automatically detects and uses it!

+**No configuration needed** - works great out of the box!

 ## Contributing